OnChainSurvivor/OnChainSurvivor/README.md

 - Currently it should run in 4 years old hardware.
 Optimization is always an ongoing process, so please be patient.

 ### 💿Installation💿
-- Download the client release and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.
+- Download the client, release and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.

 I expect In the future the game will not need a server as I will take take to tidy the code.